Querying API Traffic Analytics

 We can now plot this data and create a multi-series line chart.

-That's pretty amazing, but it can get much much more awesome.
-Let's consider an artificially complex scenario, and go through how we could implement that by exporting the raw data and creating a google sheets pivot table.
-We want to review the method in which we visualize the maximum latency for each project (application) on each API on a daily basis for a given week!
-Ewww.
+Let's consider an artificially complex scenario, and go through how we could implement it by exporting the raw data and creating a Google sheets pivot table.
+We want to review the method in which we visualize the maximum latency for each project (application) on each API on a daily basis for a given week.

 Let's first create our query and add the needed dimensions API, Project and Date to the "response parameters" and "group by" filter input.
 We will use the same date range and APIs used in the previous example.
 We can see the request below but did not add the response as it is over 1700 items long.